sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 * Communications services (e.g. email)
 * Electronic document archiving

+It is strongly recommended that branch web ministers use kingdom services.
+Branch web ministers must ask for and receive approval from the Kingdom Web Minister before hosting official websites outside the kingdom-provided services.

 ### 5.2 Domain Names
 #### Branch Web Properties
 All branches will be provided with a domain which follows the format **[branchname].outlands.org**.
 A branch may additionally petition to add a single domain following the format **[branchname].org**, which will be registered and paid for by the kingdom.
+Other legacy domains may be continued at the discretion of the Kingdom Web Minister.
 Any additional domains must be registered and paid for by the branch, not an individual.

 #### Other Web Properties
 All kingdom web properties shall be provided with a domain which follows the format **[entity].outlands.org**.
 Official web properties may petition to maintain an additional domain name, which must be registered to the Office of Web Ministry.